Published

 A deeply personal reflection on loss, identity, and resilience across borders.

-“A fierce and tender memoir that captures the toll of displacement through a daughter's quest to gain her father's freedom while searching for a sense of belonging far from family and home.” — Donia Bijan, author of the book Maman’s Homesick Pie: A Persian Heart in an American Kitchen and the novel The Last Days of Café Leila
+“A fierce and tender memoir that captures the toll of displacement through a daughter's quest to gain her father's freedom while searching for a sense of belonging far from family and home.” — Donia Bijan, author of Maman’s Homesick Pie: A Persian Heart in an American Kitchen and The Last Days of Café Leila

 " A valuable book that raises important questions about the meaning of home and trying to fit in when all the familiar has been taken away." — Marina Nemat, author of Prisoner of Tehran, After Tehran, and Mistress of the Persian Boarding House